joshrutheiser/Actions/Actions/Model/README.md

 - Write function headers for controller functions
 - Write unit tests for Database Writer and Reader
 - Investigate setting root path in database reader (NSPredicate?)
+- Enable updating action when isCompleted changes in database through listener
+- Fix double action notify in the beginning